Need email infrastructure? Try PostScale -- transactional email API built in the EU. PostScale

 sudo nscd -i hosts

-Flush DNS in Chrome
+Flush DNS in Browsers

-Chrome maintains its own internal DNS cache, separate from the OS cache.
+Chrome maintains its own internal DNS cache.
 To clear it:

 1. Open Chrome and navigate to: chrome://net-internals/#dns